|Guide||♦||12 Triplogs||0 Topics|

-The Rim trail has undergone numerous progressions and alterations since it's development.
+The Rim trail has undergone numerous progressions and alterations since its development.
 A section of the trail has now been designated a National Recreational Trail under the 1968 National Trails System Act, the first in New Mexico.
-The trailhead designation is for this section of trail, which begins outside of Cloudcroft at the entrance for the Slide Group Camping area, and terminates 14 miles later in Atkinson Meadows.
+The trailhead designation is for this section of trail, which begins outside of Cloudcroft at the Slide Group Camping area entrance and terminates 14 miles later in Atkinson Meadows.

-The Rim trail generally follows the upper ridge line of the Sacramento mountains, between 8500' and 9500', which also follows closely to the roadway for the Scenic drive of Sunspot Hiway (NM6563).
+The Rim trail generally follows the upper ridgeline of the Sacramento mountains, between 8500' and 9500', which also closely follows the roadway for the Scenic drive of Sunspot Hiway (NM6563).
 This means that often the trail is not far from the road (100'), which provides numerous opportunities to access or exit the trail.
 This is a nice feature, especially for mountain bike riders who tire of the up/down, often deadfall obscured trail... they can always opt for the paved road.

-There are exceptions, and the route does get away from the roadway, but never for very long, and even then there will be numerous connections to forest roads that could lead back out to the paved hiway.
-Major intersections include Karr Canyon at around trail mile post 10, Alamo Peak road at trail mile post 11, and Atkinson meadows at the end of the trail at trail mp 14.
+There are exceptions, and the route does get away from the roadway, but never for very long, and even then, there will be numerous connections to forest roads that could lead back out to the paved highway.
+Significant intersections include Karr Canyon at around trail milepost 10, Alamo Peak road at trail milepost 11, and Atkinson meadows at the end of the trail at trail mp 14.

-Trail #105 extends well beyond the terminus of the National Recreation Trail section, but is best broken down into this portion, typically called the upper trail... and the section of trail that includes the Solar Observatory at Sunspot and beyond... normally considered the lower section...
+Trail #105 extends well beyond the terminus of the National Recreation Trail section.
+Still, it is best broken down into this portion, typically called the upper trail... and the section of trail that includes the Solar Observatory at Sunspot and beyond... normally considered the lower section...

-You will also note if you drive along the Sunspot Hiway (NM6563) that there are a variety of gate accesses that provide parking and entry to the trail.
+You will also note if you drive along the Sunspot Hiway (NM6563), various gate accesses provide parking and entry to the trail.
 Pick your spot and enjoy the scenery.
-Though for the most part overgrown and closed in, there are a few long views down to the Tularosa Basin and the broad expanse of white sand down in the Monument.
-Often, you would need to leave the trail and hike a few hundred feet or yards to be able to see beyond the dense tree cover.
+Though, for the most part, overgrown and closed in, there are a few long views down to the Tularosa Basin and the broad expanse of white sand down in the Monument.
+Often, you would need to leave the trail and hike a few hundred feet or yards to see beyond the dense tree cover.

 It is a nice trail... no a great trail.
 Does have the advantage of very little use.
 You will likely have it all to yourself!